AugAbEx: Bridging Abstractive and Extractive Legal Summarization: AugAbEx: Pipeline for Augmenting Abstractive with Extractive Summaries

-\textbf{Summary Creation:} Stage two of the proposed pipeline uses the Maximal Marginal Relevance (MMR) technique to select summary sentences while balancing relevance and content diversity \citep{MMR-1998, MMR-2011, 2019-zhongAutomatic,billsum-2019,MMR-2023}.
-The MMR method is applied to the candidate set to prioritize sentences that are highly relevant to the core aspects of the legal decision, while minimizing redundancy.
-The technique is particularly advantageous in legal summarization, as it effectively distills a complex judgment into a non-repetitive summary, ensuring both completeness and brevity in the final extractive version.

-Given a pool of candidate sentences $C$, the decision to include a sentence $c_{i} (\in C)$ is based on the sentence scoring using the following equation \citep{22-ExtandAbsMethods}.
+In the second stage, we use the candidate set $C$ to generate the final extractive silver summary (TES).
+Since the set $C$ may contain some sentences with overlapping legal content, we use Maximal Marginal Relevance (MMR) method to iteratively select summary sentence from the candidate set $C$ \citep{MMR-1998}.
+The sentence is selected in a greedy manner that maximizes summary coverage while minimizing redundancy with the already selected sentences in the current summary.
+This technique is particularly advantageous in legal summarization, as it effectively distills a complex judgment into concise and non-repetitive summary while preserving both completeness and brevity in the final extractive version \citep{MMR-2011,2019-zhongAutomatic,billsum-2019,22-ExtandAbsMethods}.
+Given the pool of candidate sentences $C$, the decision to include a sentence $c_{i} (\in C)$ is based on the sentence scoring using the following equation adapted from \citet{MMR-1998}.

-Here, $\sigma(c_i, C)$ measures the cosine similarity of candidate sentence $c_i$ to the set of sentences in $C$.
-On the other hand, $\sigma(c_i, S_{\text{E}})$, measures the similarity between $c_i$ and the set of sentences already selected in the \textit{under-construction} extractive summary $(S_{\text{E}})$ to maintain diversity.
-The parameter $\lambda$ controls the trade-off between relevance and diversity.
-The sentence with the highest marginal relevance score is \textit{greedily} chosen and added to the summary.
+Here, $\sigma(c_i, C)$ measures the cosine similarity of candidate sentence $c_i$ to the set of sentences in $C$, and $\sigma(c_i, S_{\text{E}})$, measures the similarity between $c_i$ and the set of sentences already selected in the \textit{under-construction} extractive summary $(S_{\text{E}})$ to maintain diversity.
+We set the parameter \( \lambda \) to 0.5 to balance relevance and diversity (the second term).
+The sentence with the highest marginal relevance score is \textit{greedily} chosen and added to the summary $S_{\text{E}}$ until its length approximately matches the word count of the OAG summary.

-The method focuses on reducing redundancy by penalizing candidate sentences that are too similar to those already selected in the summary $S_{\text{E}}$, encouraging the inclusion of new and diverse information.
-We set \( \lambda \) to 0.5 to balance relevance and redundancy, ensuring that the summary captures key information while minimizing overlap, and create the summary $S_{\text{E}}$ of length nearly equal to the word count of OAG summary.